 The design of the reticulation must be such that a water supply connection can be readily provided to the ‘front’ of each allotment but avoiding the potential driveway location.
-Connection must not pass under a roadway.
+Connections must not pass under a roadway.
 Dead end watermain design should be avoided by the provision of linked or looped mains.
 Staged developments must terminate with a temporary fire hydrant for mains or a flushing valve for ridermains.

 Drinking water supply systems must be designed and equipped to prevent backflow.
 The location and operation of hydrants, air valves and scours must ensure no external water enters the system through negative pressures from normal operation.